-Schools will only be eligible for randomisation after:
+Schools were only eligible for randomisation after:

-- Providing pupil details for the trial teachers (UPNs, pre-specified demographics, trained teacher and subject details). - Teacher consent - Head teacher signed Memorandum of Understanding - Completion by all participating teachers of a pre-randomisation teacher survey.
+- The Head teacher signed a Memorandum of Understanding - Teacher consent was obtained - Pupil details for the trial teachers (UPNs, pre-specified demographics, trained teacher and subject details) were provided. - Completion by all participating teachers of a pre-randomisation teacher survey.